-- 1. You have ample opportunity to do your work thoroughly throughout the semester and to work with me if you are having difficulties; extra credit assignments are not given. - 2.
-In keeping with Fredonia's Green Initiative, we will make this a (relatively) paperless classroom; unless otherwise stated. work will be turned in electronically to the drop boxes on OnCourse (Assignments Submissions/Drop Boxes folder).
+1. You have ample opportunity to do your work thoroughly throughout the semester and to work with me if you are having difficulties; extra credit assignments are not given.

+- In keeping with Fredonia's Green Initiative, this a (relatively) paperless classroom; unless otherwise stated, work will be turned in electronically to drop boxes on OnCourse (Assignment Submissions/ Drop Boxes folder).
 Please print double-sided if printing is necessary. - 3.
-Log onto the class ONCOURSE site for copies of the syllabus, course assignment guidelines, submit assignments, communication with group members, other course-related materials or information, to fulfill a course requirement, and to keep track of your grades.
+Log onto the class OnCourse site for copies of the syllabus, schedule, course assignment guidelines and other course-related materials or information, to submit assignments and communicate with group members, and to keep track of your grades.
 If you have any difficulty logging into OnCourse, contact the ITS Service Center, W203 Thompson, 673-3407.

-NOTE 1: You are responsible for double-checking ONCOURSE drop boxes to ensure that your assignment was successfully submitted by the due date/time.
-You MUST do this: failing to verify that your document is attached means that, if it is accepted it at a later date, it will be late and will lose points.
-Remember that OnCourse may not support all browsers.
+NOTE 1: You MUST double-check OnCourse drop boxes to ensure that your assignment was successfully submitted by the due date/time.
+Failing to verify that your document is attached means that, if it is accepted it at a later date, it will be late and will lose points.